Josh Maja: Loan to Stoke City

 On 31 January 2022, Maja joined Stoke City on loan for the remainder of the 2021–22 season.
 He made his debut on 5 February 2022, scoring in a 2–0 win against Wigan Athletic in the FA Cup.
 Maja made 17 appearances, for Stoke, scoring twice as they finished in 14th position.

+Return to Bordeaux

+In the 2022–23 Ligue 2 season, Maja played all 38 games and scored 16 goals, finishing fourth among top scorers, while Bordeaux finished third, missing out on promotion by one place and three points.
+He then turned down the option to renew for one year at the club.
+His goal tally included a hat-trick on 3 September in a 3–1 win away to Paris FC.

+West Bromwich Albion

+On 1 August 2023, Maja signed for Championship club West Bromwich Albion on a three-year deal.
+He made his debut 11 days later as a substitute in a 3–2 home win over Swansea City, With fitness and injury issues, he missed two months from September to November, then scored his first goal in a 2–1 loss to Leicester City at The Hawthorns on 2 December.

+Maja was injured in the first half of his return to Sunderland on 9 December 2023, suffering ankle ligament breaks and being sidelined for four to five months.

+He scored the first hat-trick of the 2024–25 Championship season in a 3–1 victory over QPR on 10 August 2024.

 International career

 In August 2019, the Nigeria national team manager Gernot Rohr said he wanted Maja to represent the nation.
 He made his international debut on 10 September in a 2–2 friendly against Ukraine, replacing Victor Osimhen in added time.